 The organization has grown exponentially in its power to get things done since 2006.
 It has enough clout to take the justice minister on a tour of the South Hebron Hills.
 It has enough influence that that tour can end in demolitions of EU funded structures.
-It has a budget that comes in part from local authorities – in other words, .
-And it has a built-in lobbyist in the Knesset in the form of Jewish Home MK, “” and Bezalel Smotrich.
+It has a budget that comes in part from local authorities – in other words, taxpayer shekels.
+And it has a built-in lobbyist in the Knesset in the form of Jewish Home MK, “proud homophobe” and out-and-out racist Bezalel Smotrich.
 Smotrich is one of the founding members of Regavim and sat as its Director between 2006 and 2015, when he was elected to the Israeli legislature.
-Now, one of his is to pass legislation that would enable the expropriation of Palestinian land in exchange for post-facto monetary restitution.
+Now, one of his primary legislative goals is to pass legislation that would enable the expropriation of Palestinian land in exchange for post-facto monetary restitution.
 Similar legislation was short-circuited in 2012 by Prime Minister Benjamin Netanyahu out of the fear that he would be prosecuted for war crimes in The Hague.

 The US State Department issued a statement on Wednesday, after its diplomats made a trek down to Susiya, which said that “if the Israeli government proceeds with demolitions in Susiya, it would be very troubling and have a very damaging impact on lives of the Palestinians living there, who have already been displaced on other occasions.”
 The State Department made similarly forceful statements last June.